"Real Kwaku Ananse": Humble Amerado spotted hawking phone chargers in Accra

 Amerado: Ghanaian Rapper Spotted Selling Phone Accessories On The Streets

-He made the video in promotion of his new remix of his hit song Kwaku Ananse, featuring Fameye
+- He made the video in promotion of the new remix of his hit song Kwaku Ananse, featuring Fameye

-Ghanaian rapper Amerado took to the streets of Accra in a video he shared on his TikTok page as he sold phone accessories in traffic.
-The video served as a promotional tool for the rapper's latest remix of his popular song Kwaku Ananse, featuring singer Fameye.
+Ghanaian rapper Amerado took to the streets of Accra, in a video he shared on his TikTok page, as he sold phone accessories in traffic.
+The video served as a promotional tool for the latest remix of the rapper's popular song Kwaku Ananse, featuring singer Fameye.

 As an exciting teaser for fans, Amerado cleverly incorporated a snippet of the remixed Kwaku Ananse in the video.
 This strategic move immediately caught the attention of his followers, sparking eagerness and anticipation in the comment section.
-Fans expressed their excitement and curiosity, eagerly looking for a link to the full version of the song.
+Fans expressed their excitement and curiosity as they asked for a link to the full version of the song.

 Amerado sparks reactions